sparkflows/sparkflows-docs/docs/tutorials/data-engineering/index.rst

     :doc:`/tutorials/data-engineering/column-filter`

-    Filter the selected columns from the original dataset
+    Filter the selected columns from the original dataset.

     ---

     :doc:`/tutorials/data-engineering/drop-columns`

-    Drop the selected columns
+    Drop the selected columns.

     ---

     :doc:`/tutorials/data-engineering/drop-rows-with-null`

-    Drop Rows from the incoming Dataframe which have null values
+    Drop Rows from the incoming Dataframe which have null values.

     ---

     :doc:`/tutorials/data-engineering/dedup-customers`

-    Dedup records between two datasets
+    Dedup records between two datasets.

     ---

     :doc:`/tutorials/data-engineering/handling-null-values`

-    Handling Null Values
+    Handling Null Values.

     ---

     :doc:`/tutorials/data-engineering/remove-duplicate-rows`

-    Removes duplicate rows from the original CSV file and prints the result
+    Removes duplicate rows from the original CSV file and prints the result.

     ---
     :doc:`/tutorials/data-engineering/remove-special-characters`

-    Removes the special characters from columns of the original dataset and prints the result
+    Removes the special characters from columns of original dataset and prints result.

     ---

     :doc:`/tutorials/data-engineering/rename-columns`

-    Renames columns from the original dataset and prints the result
+    Renames columns from original dataset and prints result.

     ---

     :doc:`/tutorials/data-engineering/rest-csv-reader-and-parse`

-    Reads in a dataset from URL then, parses the dataset and prints the result
+    Reads in a dataset from URL then, parses dataset and prints result.

     ---

     :doc:`/tutorials/data-engineering/rest-read-and-parse-json`

-    Reads in a single record JSON from the given URL then, parses the dataset and prints the result
+    Reads in a single record JSON from given URL then, parses dataset and prints result.

     ---

     :doc:`/tutorials/data-engineering/date-time-field-extract`

-    Creates a new DataFrame by extracting the “year”, “month”, “day of month”, “hour”,” minute”, “second”,: week of the year” from the Timestamp Column
+    Creates a new DataFrame by extracting the “year”, “month”, “day of month”, “hour”,” minute”, “second”,: week of the year” from the Timestamp Column.

     ---

     :doc:`/tutorials/data-engineering/concat-columns`

-    Concats columns in the input dataset with the specified separator.
+    Concats columns in the input dataset with specified separator.

     ---

     :doc:`/tutorials/data-engineering/time-function`

-    Takes in the Timestamp Column and then applies various “TimeFunctions” to it to generate additional output columns
+    Takes in the Timestamp Column and then applies various “TimeFunctions” to it to generate additional output columns.

     ---

     :doc:`/tutorials/data-engineering/split-by-expression`

-    Split incoming dataframes
+    Split incoming dataframes.

     ---

     :doc:`/tutorials/data-engineering/string-functions-multiple`

-    Allows you to apply common string operations such as trim, upper, lower, lefttrim, righttrim etc. to strings
+    Allows you to apply common string operations such as trim, upper, lower, lefttrim, righttrim, etc. to strings.

     ---

     :doc:`/tutorials/data-engineering/data-cleaning`

-    Cleans the input data
+    Cleans the input data.

     ---

     :doc:`/tutorials/data-engineering/titanic-data-cleaning`

-    Shows how to wrangle the Titanic Dataset with Sparkflows
+    Shows how to wrangle the Titanic Dataset with Sparkflows.

     ---

     :doc:`/tutorials/data-engineering/data-validation`

-    Performs different kinds of data validation on input datasets like valid/invalid email,valid/invalid date,null/not null check etc
+    Performs different kinds of data validation on input datasets like valid/invalid email, valid/invalid date, null/not null check, etc.

     ---

     :doc:`/tutorials/data-engineering/data-validation-multiple`

-    Performs multiple validations on each incoming record
+    Performs multiple validations on each incoming record.

     ---

     :doc:`/tutorials/data-engineering/data-wrangling`

-    Process of gathering, selecting, and transforming data to answer an analytical question
+    Process of gathering, selecting, and transforming data to answer an analytical question.

 .. toctree::